meilisearch/specifications/text/0028-indexing-csv.md

 ### V. Impact on documentation

 This feature should impact MeiliSearch users documentation by adding mention of csv capability inside Documents scope at [Add or replace documents](https://docs.meilisearch.com/reference/api/documents.html#add-or-replace-documents) and [Add or update documents](https://docs.meilisearch.com/reference/api/documents.html#add-or-update-documents).
+It should also mention that a missing Content-Type will be interpreted as `application/json` since it's the current behavior.
+Giving an `application/json` Content-Type leads to the same behavior.

 We should also not only mention JSON format in `unsupported_media_type` section on the [errors page](https://docs.meilisearch.com/errors/#unsupported_media_type) and add CSV format.
 The documentation says "Currently, MeiliSearch supports only JSON payloads."